Czech Wedding Traditions Complete Guide for Modern Couples

 Czech Wedding Luck Traditions

-Czech wedding fertility symbols include throwing grains, coins, or peas at newlyweds, practiced at 70% of weddings to ensure prosperity and children, with guests contributing 20-50 CZK ($0.88-$2.20 USD) in coins per person.
+Czech wedding fertility symbols include throwing grains, coins, or peas at newlyweds.
+Practiced at many weddings to ensure prosperity and children.

 Traditional throwing customs: